-A company reporting structure sets out the flow of authority in an organization, detailing how duties, responsibilities, and supervision are divided.
+A company reporting structure sets out an organization’s authority flow, detailing how duties, responsibilities, and supervision are divided.

 Typically set out in a reporting tree or flowchart, a company reporting structure explains: